Mihintale, Sri Lanka: tourist information, photo

 A visit to Mihintale was one of the most memorable in Sri Lanka.
 Even those promoted Dambulla and Sigiriya gave me the same impression as Mihintale.
 It may, of course, it happened because we visited this place almost at the beginning, but whatever it was, I remember, and reviewing photos of mihintale with some special feeling.
 Most interesting is that the most memorable not just of the Mango plateau, and somehow black pond.
 It was so quiet, calm and beautiful and somehow it all mystically that didn't want to leave.

 To avoid the crowds, we woke up very early in the morning, still dark, and came to the mountain, when there was no sale of tickets.
 Had to pay after we visited the plateau and returned to the Parking lot where we left our motorbike.
 While examined, the crowds did not see, although they may arrive late, at 12 o'clock, and we descended from the plateau hours to have 8.
 The mango plateau is interesting and well worth a visit, and be sure to climb to the top "submarine" (the Rock of Invitation).
 There you can enjoy supervid the area, and it's worth 500 rupees for the input and time spent.
 The rise, by the way, a real extreme, all pretty dangerous.
 But that does not stop anyone, and when I was down, saw a little old Granny pulled up a group of assistants.
 Can't even imagine how it's next raised to the top, didn't begin to wait, but there really difficult and dangerous to climb.

 When it left, made a stop near the hospital.
 From a distance the hospital is a pile of stones, but really suggest you go to the bathroom and look at it carefully.
-Her bottom so clearly follows the shape of the body, you can even see the ass :-)
+Her bottom so clearly follows the shape of the body, even visible to the priest :-).

 Orientation in mikindani, tips for inspection